swagger-api/swagger-samples/java/java-jersey-jaxrs/README.md

 # Swagger Sample App

+This is the pet store sample hosted at http://petstore.swagger.io!

 ## Overview
 This is a java project to build a stand-alone server which implements the Swagger spec.
 You can find out more about both the spec and the framework at http://swagger.io.